To know that, you need to answer other questions first.

 You have to experience several times all the scenarios that the market presents to you:

 - You have a faster acknowledgment between a ranging market and a trending market.

-- You quickly learn how to adapt to trends change.
+- You quickly learn how to adapt to trend changes.

 - Several times a day you see bull markets and market crashes.

-And you know what, most people that trade long term, they need to wait 10 years or more before they experience their first market crash.
+And you know what, most people that trade long-term, need to wait 10 years or more before they experience their first market crash.

-In low time frames, you experience that bull markets and market crashes several and several times a day.
+Using lower time frames, you experience those bull markets and market crashes several times a day.

 You get to a point, where you saw what the market is doing right now so many times, that you can repeat it almost while you sleep.

 That should be your first goal, gain enough experience.